 3) Allowed Remote Desktop Users

-This is another reason we should consider when can’t connect Remote Desktop to Windows 7/8.1/10.
+Here is one more consideration when we can’t connect Remote Desktop to a Windows computer.

-Not every user can take a remote desktop connection to other computers.
-Only the local administrators, administrator group members, and ‘Remote desktop Users’ group have the ability to use remote desktop.
-If you are trying a user account who doesn’t have this privilege, then the remote desktop will not work.
+Not all users can take the remote desktop connection to other computers.
+Only the local administrators, administrator group members, and ‘Remote desktop Users’ group have the ability to use remote desktop connectivity.
+If you are trying a user account which doesn’t have this privilege, then the remote desktop will not work.

-If domain setup is in place, the remote desktop users access work according to the group policy and permissions.
-Make sure the user name you are trying to connect a Windows computer is in appropriate access group.
+If domain (Active directory) setup is in place, the access of remote desktop connectivity works according to the group policy and permissions.
+Make sure that the user name you are trying to connect a Windows computer is in the appropriate access group.

 4) Check the Remote Desktop Services

 All services related to Remote desktop connections are disabled by default.
-Once you enable remote desktop (as mentioned in the first step), these three services will start automatically.
-These services should be up and running to accept the incoming remote desktop connection.
-If you can’t connect remote desktop to Windows 7 or Windows 10, then you must check these services also.
+Once you enable remote desktop (as mentioned in the first step) access, these three services will start automatically.
+These services should be up and running all the time to accept the incoming remote desktop connection.
+If you can’t connect RDP to a Windows 10, then you must check these services also.

 Go to Computer management, then Services.
 Look for following services and make sure they are running.